Success Spotlight: How Ruby Reaps Rewards With Ellie’s Expert Guidance

 “Ruby just handled the experience so wonderfully, especially for someone so young!”

 “Her key turning point was in Term Four with an English feature article.
 She had spent so much time working on this assignment in her own time and getting tips from the teachers.
-She used the tutoring sessions to perfect her assignment, rather than trying to write it in sessions – and I believe it was this great organization that really let Ruby flourish, and move from a B to an A+.”
+She used the tutoring sessions to perfect her assignment, rather than trying to write it in sessions – and I believe it was this great organisation that really let Ruby flourish, and move from a B to an A+.”

 “Ruby and I also have a great relationship and I think that a real bond with a tutor can help so much,” Ellie remarked.